claudijo/pirate-sea-jam/README.md

 # Pirate Sea Jam

-Jam-sized pirate game in development.
+Jam-sized pirate game prototype in the making.
 Written in Rust and Bevy.
 Made with ❤️

+Free demo available at [https://claudijo.itch.io/pirate-sea-jam](https://claudijo.itch.io/pirate-sea-jam)

 > Learning game development is a journey on the open seas